 At the McCanns’ flat, the dogs became increasingly excited, started barking at two locations they deemed of interest: Eddie, the cadaver dog, pointed out the bedroom’s closet as a place of interest as well as behind the living room’s sofa.
 For Keela, the blood-detecting dog, it was also behind the sofa where blood was detected.
 According to the lead investigator at the time, this opened the possibility that a freak accident might have occurred at that specific location.
 A freak accident the parents would obviously try to cover up considering it was the norm during the group of friends’ holiday to leave the children unattended.

-• Eddie, the cadaver dog, pointed out the car key and the car’s trunk as places where a cadaver has been in contact with.
+- Eddie, the cadaver dog, pointed out the car key and the car’s trunk as places where a cadaver has been in contact with.

-• Keela, the blood dog, pointed to a spot within the car’s trunk too.
+- Keela, the blood dog, pointed to a spot within the car’s trunk too.
 Investigators will find a tiny sample of blood which they send to Birmingham for DNA tests.

-• More importantly, Eddie also pointed out Maddie’s soft toy and the mother’s clothes as having been in contact with cadaver odour.
+- More importantly, Eddie also pointed out Maddie’s soft toy and the mother’s clothes as having been in contact with cadaver odour.

-The Forensic Science Service proceeded to deny The Times’ claim that the DNA did not match, instead stating that 17 out of 19 alleles did match Maddie McCann’s DNA, however due to the high standards expected from DNA analysis and the tiny size of the sample they cannot conclusively state that it was Maddie’s blood.
+The Forensic Science Service proceeded to deny The Times’ claim that the DNA did not match, instead stating that 17 out of 19 alleles did match Maddie McCann’s DNA, however due to the high standards expected from DNA analysis and the tiny size of the sample they could not conclusively state that it was Maddie’s blood.

 During the whole investigation, Kate McCann refused to answer questions, even those that an innocent person should have no issues with answering truthfully, if anything those are questions that would help in the progress of the investigation.